mrkkrp/markkarpov.art/essay/perception-routines.md

 validity that an imposed sequence of actions cannot have.

-The last question that I want to mention in this section is, “if one is free to choose which RRPTs to use and when, how should they go about it?”
-This may sound like a non-issue, but it is actually an important question, since there are more than twenty RRPTs defined at the moment of this writing and most of the time all of them are applicable in a given situation.
+The last question that I want to mention in this section is, “if one is free to choose which RRPTs to use and when, how should one go about it?”
+This may sound like a non-issue, but it is actually an important question, since there are more than twenty RRPTs defined at the time of this writing and most of the time all of them are applicable in a given situation.
 If left completely to their devices, the individual risks preferring some perceptual tactics and forgetting the others or having to resort to ad-hoc mnemonic devices in order to constrain their choices.
 It has to be noted that